soxofaan/hellobuildout/README.md

 Hello Buildout
 ==============

-This is a minimal toy project to get the hang of how Buildout works.
+This is a minimal toy project to get the hang of how [Buildout](http://www.buildout.org/) works.
-It is basically a simple module with tests and some metadata/configuration (```setup.py``` and ```buildout.cfg```) to get things rolling.
+It is basically a simple Python module with tests and some metadata/configuration (```setup.py``` and ```buildout.cfg```) to get things rolling.